How we raise puppies

 Week 7.5

-The party is held at a village hall (or similar).
+The party is held at a village hall.
 The floor is disinfected and everyone removes shoes before entering.

 This is also the age we carry out the Puppy Aptitude Assessments, using the Avidog assessment protocol.